AgabaEmbedded/Telecom-RAG/README.md

 Open your browser to `http://localhost:8501`

 Ask questions like:
-- "What are the key findings on 6G channel modeling?"
+- "What are the major facilities upgrade for 5G?"
-- "Compare beamforming techniques in mmWave papers."
-- "Summarize latency improvements in recent O-RAN papers."
+- "Summarize latency improvements in recent O-RAN"
+- "What are the challenges of URLLC in 5G NR?"
+- "Discuss massive MIMO implementations"

 Answers will include **source citations** at the bottom.

-## Example Questions

-- What challenges are mentioned regarding URLLC in 5G NR?
-- How do the papers discuss massive MIMO implementations?
-- Explain the differences between split options in O-RAN architecture.

 ## Customization Tips